 My main issue is storing them.
 Painted miniatures mounted on round bases obviously takes up far more space than those on a rectangular one.
 I’m just about to take the plunge in painting the 500+ minis that I have with this game (wish me luck; at my pace I’ll still be at it in ten years time!) and I intend to mount everything on as small a rectangular base I can get away with – it’ll also make it them easy to use for wargames too – so it might just start to appear a little more on the table!

 In terms of solo play, well, there aren’t many solo scenarios knocking around, not enough to warrant buying the game for that purpose, but I play the game against myself and have plenty of fun.
 It is much better, though, played against others and my daughter is my regular foe – fast becoming my nemesis – I just wish she’d let me play the evil side for once!

-One Year On – I really enjoy Joan of Arc and whilst it isn’t the most realistic interpretation of a wargame it entertains and is very good fun.
-You can replicate, to degree, the famous battles of the time, or throw in the myths and legends to add a bit of fantasy to the occasion, and this aspect is by far my favourite part.
+One Year On – I really enjoy Joan of Arc and whilst it isn’t the most realistic interpretation of a wargame, it entertains and is very good fun.
+You can replicate, to a degree, the famous battles of the time or throw in the myths and legends to add a bit of fantasy to the occasion, and this aspect is by far my favourite part.
 The retail version sees the Kickstarter thinned down some, but that in itself isn’t necessarily a bad thing and you’ll probably get it to the table more often in that form.
 If you can get around the drag of setup and you enjoy fast paced wargames, then this may be up your street.